Woman who fled Saudi Arabia reaches her new home in Canada

 "She chose Canada.
 It's her personal decision," he said.

-Australian media reported that UNHCR had withdrawn its referral for Alqunon to be resettled in Australia because Canberra was taking too long to decide on her asylum.
+Australian media reported that UNHCR had withdrawn its referral for Alqunun to be resettled in Australia because Canberra was taking too long to decide on her asylum.

-"When referring cases with specific vulnerabilities who need immediate resettlement, we attach great importance to the speed at which countries consider and process cases," a UNHCR spokesperson in Bangkok told the Associated Press in an email reply on condition of anonymity because the person wasn't authorised to discuss the case publicly.
+"When referring cases with specific vulnerabilities who need immediate resettlement, we attach great importance to the speed at which countries consider and process cases," a UNHCR spokesperson in Bangkok told The Associated Press in an email reply on condition of anonymity because the person wasn't authorized to discuss the case publicly.

+"Why did Rahaf go to Canada instead of her preferred choice of Australia where she had friends?"
+Human Rights Watch executive director Kenneth Roth said in a tweet.
+"Because she needed safety from her Saudi pursuers fast, and Canada expedited her case while Australia (under Home Affairs Minister Peter Dutton) slow-walked it."

-Canada's ambassador had seen her off at the airport, where Alqunun thanked everyone for helping her.
+Canada's ambassador saw her off at the airport, where Alqunun thanked everyone for helping her.
 She plans to start learning more English, though she already speaks it more than passably.

 Surachate said her father — whose name has not been released — denied physically abusing Alqunun or trying to force her into an arranged marriage, which were among the reasons she gave for her flight.
 He said Alqunun's father wanted his daughter back but respected her decision.